9:00 – 10:00 a.m. – “The 4 A’s of Autism” presented by Stephen Shore, Ed.D.

 BREAKOUT SESSION 2:45 – 3:30 P.M. – Choose One

-“Living Your Best Life” Presented by a Panel of Parents, Charlotte Cronin and Ellen Bronfield, and Professionals, Kim Zoeller and Dan Strick
+“Living Your Best Life” Presented by a Panel of Parents, Charlotte Cronin and Ellen Bronfeld, and Professionals, Kim Zoeller and Dan Strick

 A panel of two parents of adult children with Autism and two professionals in the Autism field will answer questions on how to develop a plan for your loved one to live a quality life in the community.
-Topics will include housing, employment, transition years and recreation.
+Topics will include how to adjust in the COVID world, transitioning to CILA and suggestions for new parents.

 “Strategies for Competitive Employment on the Spectrum” Presented by Lora Slutsky, MS, CRC, LCPC